-Having spent over twenty five years in senior management positions in nonprofit organizations, Marj was frustrated by public policy that was disconnected from real community need and by nonprofit leaders who mistakenly believed that "it was illegal for nonprofits to lobby."
-Marj found kindred spirits at the Women's Foundation of California and helped create the Women's Policy Institute (WPI).
+Having spent more than twenty-five years in senior management positions in nonprofit organizations, Marj was frustrated by public policy that was disconnected from real community need and by nonprofit leaders who mistakenly believed that “it was illegal for nonprofits to lobby.”
+Marj found kindred spirits at the Women’s Foundation of California and helped create the Women’s Policy Institute (WPI).

-Each year since 2003, the Women's Policy Institute has trained up to 30 California women community leaders to become skilled agents of statewide policy change.
-The Institute is a program of the Women's Foundation.
+Each year since 2003, the Women’s Policy Institute has trained up to 30 California women, transgender, and gender non-conforming community leaders to become skilled agents of statewide policy change.

-Women's Policy Institute fellows are a diverse group by design.
-Each class reflects the geographic, racial, age, class, and sexual orientation diversity of California.
-Fellows bring varied advocacy experience working on a range of issues including: health, reproductive rights, environmental justice, and economic justice.
-Under Marj's leadership, a skilled faculty equips the fellows with expertise on the inner workings of the public policy process.
-Fellows learn how to research and draft legislation, testify at public hearings, and influence the state budget process.
-Marj also enhances fellows' skills in collaboration and team building.
+Women’s Policy Institute fellows are a diverse group by design.
+Each class reflects the geographic, racial, age, class, gender, and sexual orientation diversity of California.
+Fellows bring varied advocacy experience working on a range of issues including: health, reproductive rights, environmental justice, criminal justice, trauma prevention and services, and economic justice.
+Under Marj’s leadership, a skilled faculty equips the fellows with expertise on the inner workings of the public policy process.
+Elevating their own policy ideas, fellows learn how to research and draft legislation, lobby legislators, testify at public hearings, and get the Governor’s signature!
+Marj also enhances fellows’ skills in collaboration and team building.